Cluster II (spacecraft): History

 The Cluster mission was proposed to ESA in 1982 and approved in 1986, along with the Solar and Heliospheric Observatory (SOHO), and together these two missions constituted the Solar Terrestrial Physics "cornerstone" of ESA's Horizon 2000 missions programme.
 Though the original Cluster spacecraft were completed in 1995, the explosion of the Ariane 5 rocket carrying the satellites in 1996 delayed the mission by four years while new instruments and spacecraft were built.

 On July 16, 2000, a Soyuz-Fregat rocket from the Baikonur Cosmodrome launched two of the replacement Cluster II spacecraft, (Salsa and Samba) into a parking orbit from where they maneuvered under their own power into a 19,000 by 119,000 kilometre orbit with a period of 57 hours.
 Three weeks later on August 9, 2000, another Soyuz-Fregat rocket lifted the remaining two spacecraft (Rumba and Tango) into similar orbits.
 Spacecraft 1, Rumba, was also known as the Phoenix spacecraft, since it is largely built from spare parts left over after the failure of the original mission.
 After commissioning of the payload, the first scientific measurements were made on February 1, 2001.

 The European Space Agency ran a competition to name the satellites across all of the ESA member states.
 Ray Cotton, from the United Kingdom, won the competition with the names Rumba, Tango, Salsa and Samba.
 Ray's town of residence, Bristol, was awarded with scale models of the satellites in recognition of the winning entry, as well as the city's connection with the satellites.
 However, after many years of being stored away, they were finally given a home at the Rutherford Appleton Laboratory.

 Originally planned to last until the end of 2003, the mission was extended several times.
 The first extension took the mission from 2004 until 2005, and the second from 2005 to June 2009.
 The mission was ultimately extended until September 2024, when the scientific payload operations on the satellites ended.
 The ultimate end of the Cluster project (especially the Cluster II satellites) will happen in 2026 as the last satellite enters the atmosphere and is destroyed.
+In late January 2026, ESA commanded the remaining two Cluster II satellites, SAMBA and TANGO, to adjust their orbits so their planned reentry on 31 August and 1 September 2026 can be observed by an airplane.